The Real World

-The Real World (known as Real World from 2014 to 2017) is an American reality television series produced through MTV and Bunim/Murray Productions that most recently aired on Facebook Watch after airing on MTV from 1992 to 2017 and was originally produced by Mary-Ellis Bunim and Jonathan Murray.
-First broadcast in 1992, the show, which was inspired by the 1973 PBS documentary series An American Family, is the longest-running program in MTV history, one of the longest-running reality series in history, and is credited with launching the modern reality TV genre.
+The Real World (known as Real World from 2014 to 2019) is an American reality television series produced through MTV and Bunim/Murray Productions that most recently aired on Facebook Watch after airing on MTV from 1992 to 2019.
+It was originally produced by Mary-Ellis Bunim and Jonathan Murray.
+First broadcast in 1992, the show was inspired by the 1973 PBS documentary series An American Family.
+The Real World is one of the longest-running programs in MTV history, one of the longest-running reality series in history, and is credited with launching the modern reality TV genre.
 Seven to eight young adults are picked to temporarily live in a new city together in one residence while being filmed non-stop.

 The series was hailed in its early years for depicting issues of contemporary young-adulthood relevant to its core audience, such as sex, prejudice, religion, abortion, illness, sexuality, AIDS, death, politics, and substance abuse, but later garnered a reputation as a showcase for immaturity and irresponsible behavior.

-The series has generated two notable related series, both broadcast by MTV: Road Rules, a sister show, which lasted for 14 seasons (1995–2007), and the ongoing spin-off reality game show The Challenge, which has run for 38 seasons since 1998, thus surpassing The Real World.
+The series has generated two notable related series, both broadcast by MTV: Road Rules, a sister show, which lasted for 14 seasons (1995–2007), and the ongoing spin-off reality game show The Challenge, which has run for 40 seasons since 1998, thus surpassing The Real World.

-On June 8, 2018, it was announced that MTV and Bunim-Murray Productions were working on a revival of The Real World, with the hopes of selling the new version to a streaming platform.
+On June 8, 2018, it was announced that MTV and Bunim/Murray were working on a revival of The Real World, with the hopes of selling the new version to a streaming platform.
 In 2018, it was announced that the revival had been sold to Facebook Watch for a new American season, plus a Mexican and a Thai version of the show.
 The thirty-third season was filmed in Atlanta, Georgia and premiered on June 13, 2019, along with the first new international localized versions since 1996: El Mundo Real in Mexico City and The Real World: Bangkok.
+A reboot of the original show for Paramount+ was mentioned in the press in 2021 but never materialized.

 On March 4, 2021, the spin-off The Real World Homecoming: New York premiered on Paramount+.
-The series reunited the cast of The Real World: New York to live in the same loft they lived in at the time.
+The series reunited the cast of The Real World: New York to live in the same loft they lived in for the original series.
 Two more reunion seasons followed.
+All three seasons were removed from the streaming service in 2023.